treeverse/lakeFS/docs/index.md

 ## Here's why you need it:

 ### Developer Environment for Data
 * **Experimentation** - try tools, upgrade versions and evaluate code changes in isolation.
 By creating a branch of the lake you get an isolated snapshot of the lake you can experiment with while others are not exposed.
-You can compare branches with different experiments or compare your branch to the master lake.
+You can compare branches with different experiments or compare your branch to the main branch of the lake.
 * **Reproducibility** - go back to any point in time to a consistent version of your data lake.
 By making commit history available for a configurable duration - you can read from the lake at any given point in time, compare changes made, and safely roll back if necessary.

 ### Continuous Data Integration